-The Company carries a significant portion of its assets at fair value, as well as its credit derivatives.
+The Company carries all of its investment portfolio and its credit derivatives at fair value.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (i.e., exit price).
 The price represents the price available in the principal market for the asset or liability.
 If there is no principal market, then the price is based on a hypothetical market that maximizes the value received for an asset or minimizes the amount paid for a liability (i.e., the most advantageous market).